Oneirical/The-Games-Foxes-Play/design/Development Logs/23-08-25 - Ideology Delivery.md

 * Now that Epsilon has his Soul, he is activated and begins the pursue the player.

 Additionally, should a Plated Thoughtferry ever be destroyed prematurely, the identity of the one who destroyed it will be broadcasted to all within the facility as a cry for revenge.
-This will immediately cause the entire garnison of slug-robots to awaken, and seek out the criminal like a swarm of bees.
+This will immediately cause the entire garrison of slug-robots to awaken, and seek out the criminal like a swarm of bees.

 Currently, there is no filter to give Epsilon the special authorization to destroy these cute scarabs, so as soon as he breaks a single Thoughtferry to collect his Soul, civil war begins in the complex in an epic showdown between snake and slug.
 It's only a matter of time until Epsilon is, quite literally, torn apart.